The Ultimate Homeowners Packing and Moving Checklist

 Next, place several sheets of tissue paper on the floor and lay the glass on top on its side.
 Roll the glass in the paper, gently tucking the paper over the rim of the bowl and around the stem and base.

 Repeat with the rest of the glasses.
-Once full, add a layer of tissue paper and bubble wrap on top, close the lid and give the box a gentle shake.
+Once full, add a layer of tissue paper and bubble roll on top, close the lid and give the box a gentle shake.
 If there is any movement, add extra packing material in the space and test again.
 When you are satisfied, seal the box with plenty of tape and mark fragile.

 A similar wrapping technique can be used for figurines, vases and other fragile items.
 These should be placed into a suitably sized carton with plenty of packing material.